 Right foot → left foot → right knee → left knee → right hip → left hip → stomach → right shoulder → left shoulder → back

 Ten is just an estimate and not an absolute number you must follow.
 Any number of scoops about that amount should suffice.
-Since the purpose is to get your body used to the heat so it becomes easier for you to enter the onsen, some warm-up exercises may be good for the body as well.
+Since the purpose is to get your body used to the heat so it becomes easier for you to enter the onsen, some warm-up exercises may be good for the body.

-After taking a shower and pouring kakeyu on yourself, it's finally time to enter the onsen properly.
+After taking a shower and pouring kakeyu on yourself, it's finally time to properly enter the onsen.
 Towels are not allowed to in the onsen pool, reflecting the Japanese attitude towards keeping what's already been cleaned, clean.
 In that case, you may be wondering, where, then, should you leave the small towel you brought in from the bath hall?

 Ishii: "If you really want to soak in the Japanese atmosphere, wrap it around your head!
 Since the towel is still moist with cool water, it will help to prevent blood from rushing to your head as you lower yourself into the onsen.
 For those who are not confident of wrapping the towel around their heads properly, you can simply leave it on a shelf or anywhere else."

 Come out of the onsen for a while when you find yourself sweating profusely

 Each of the hot springs in Japan has its own recommended course, but the most important recommendation would have to be to not soak in the onsen for too long at one go.